 And since our clothes tend to absorb scents, using your clothes as a wrap can provide a familiar environment when you’re not around.

-So have dad wrap the baby in one of your shirts the next time he’s alone with her.
+So have your partner wrap the baby in one of your shirts the next time he’s alone with her.
 He could also simply give her your shirt to hold as she sits in an infant seat or the stroller.
 Your scent may just be what she needs to calm down once again.

 5. Make your baby laugh